CQCL/tket2/README.md

 - `portmatching`
   This enables pattern matching using the `portmatching` crate.

-- `binaries`
-  Used for compiling additional binaries in `src/bin`.
-Currently this is necessary to run the `CircuitMatcher` pre-compilation tool at `src/bin/compile-matcher.rs`

 ## Developing TKET2

 See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on setting up the development environment.